rails/rails/guides/source/api_documentation_guidelines.md

 ### IRB

-When documenting the behavior for IRB, Ruby's interactive REPL, always prefix commands with `irb>` and the output should be prefixed with `=>`.
+When documenting the behavior for IRB, Ruby's interactive REPL, always prefix commands with `irb>`.
+The output should be prefixed with `=>`.

 For example,